jackren0000/Spaceship-Titanic/README.md

 # [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic/overview)

-Predict which passengers are transported to an alternate dimension
+This is a Kaggle competition about predicting which passengers are transported to an alternate dimension

 ## Overview